Learn how to draw a great looking Space Shuttle with easy, step-by-step drawing instructions, and video tutorial.

 Easy Space Shuttle Drawing - Step 3

 3. Use a long curved line to craft an irregular shape at the back of the fuselage.
 The line should emerge from the end of the original line.
 Notice that the figure is not completely enclosed.
 This forms the ship’s fuel tanks.

 4. Use a series of curved lines to enclose the rear of the ship.

 5. Use a curved line to enclose the fuel tank, distinguishing it from the rest of the fuselage.
 Use another curved line to enclose the rear of the ship.

 6. Draw the shuttle’s rear fin, called the vertical stabilizer.
 First, draw a curved triangle on top of the tank, erasing guide lines as necessary.
 Draw a curved line down the front of the fin, and enclose a curved rectangle to form the rudder.
 Then, enclose another curved rectangle behind the fin, on the tank.

 7. Detail the shuttle’s fuselage.
 Enclose a large, curved rectangle on the top of the fuselage.
 Draw a straight line down the length of the rectangle, and band it with perpendicular curved lines.
 This forms the payload doors of the cargo bay.

 Next, band the nose cone with a series of curved lines.
 Note that one curve includes a long straight line.
 Above the nose cone, draw a series of connected curved squares.
 Within each square, draw a smaller square.
 This forms the windows of the cockpit or crew cabin.
 Finally, draw a small square and circle beside the nose cone.

-Space Shuttle Drawing - Step 8
+Add More Details to Your Space Shuttle Picture - Step 8

 8. Draw the wings, erasing guide lines as necessary.
 Draw a curved line down the side of the fuselage.
 Draw a straight line from one end, and a long curved line from the other, forming a triangular shape.
 Draw a narrow rectangle at the back of the wing, forming the elevon.